 3. Containment, Eradication and Recovery: Once an incident has been confirmed, immediate action is taken to contain the incident, prevent further damage, eradicate the threat and recover affected systems and data.

 4. Post-Incident Analysis: After the incident has been resolved, a comprehensive analysis is conducted to determine the root cause, identify any weaknesses in the security posture and implement measures to prevent similar incidents in the future.

 There are similar steps in the SANS incident response plan, which is broken up into six key steps:

-Although different frameworks may present these phases in slightly varied ways, the core stages remain consistent.
+Although different frameworks may present these phases in slightly different ways, the core stages remain consistent.

 Automating Incident Response Processes

 Incident response automation involves leveraging technology and tools to streamline and accelerate the incident response process.
 Automation can assist in several areas, including incident detection, data collection, analysis, containment, and recovery.

 By automating repetitive tasks, security teams can focus on higher-value activities, such as triaging more complex alerts and threat hunting.
 Additionally, automation can improve response times, reduce human error and enhance overall incident management efficiency.

 Incident response automation has emerged as a valuable solution to streamline security incident management.
 It enables security teams to respond swiftly and effectively to security incidents.
 Some standard incident response tools that organizations can leverage include:

 Learn more about Managing Security Alerts with an Incident Response Platform.